 We all suffer from a dry mouth from time to time, but for some people the condition is more long-lasting.
-Xerostomia is a condition where the mouth becomes very dry and can make people more susceptible to dental problems such as tooth decay, gum disease, bad breath or cause problems for denture wearers.
+Xerostomia is a condition where the mouth becomes very dry and can make you more susceptible to dental problems such as tooth decay, gum disease, bad breath or cause problems if you are a denture wearer.

-There are lots of different reasons why people get dry mouth, and there are things that you can do both to ease the condition and help prevent problems with your teeth.
+There are lots of reasons why you have a dry mouth, and there are things that you can do both to ease the condition and help prevent problems with your teeth.

 Some prescription drugs and medicines can cause dry mouth as a side effect, especially treatments for depression and high blood pressure.
 Also, certain medical conditions affect the salivary glands, so they don’t produce as much saliva and the mouth tends to be more dry.